Renault DeZir: Renault Sport R.S. 01

 The Renault Sport R.S.
 01 is a race car manufactured by Renault and is based on the DeZir.
 The car originally raced in Renault's own one-make series, the Renault Sport Trophy, and later raced in the Group GT3 classification.

 Unlike the DeZir, the R.S.
 01 has a petrol engine.
 It uses the 3.8-liter VR38DETT V6 by Nissan but has been slightly tuned by Nismo for track regulations, which can deliver up to 500 hp of power.

-Alpine A110-50

-The Alpine A110-50 is a concept car manufactured by Renault, and although not based on it, has similarities to the DeZir.
-The car was built to commemorate 50 years of the original A110 from 1962.
-The Alpine was used as Renault’s first-ever rally car.
-After 1973, production stopped altogether, the A110-50 was built to again be used as a rally car and to celebrate the 50th anniversary of the Alpine.